RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/15-EZR.md

 <sup>3</sup> The children of Parosh, two thousand an hundred seventy and two.
 <sup>4</sup> The children of Shephatiah, three hundred seventy and two.
 <sup>5</sup> The children of Arah, seven hundred seventy and five.
-<sup>6</sup> The children of Pahathmoab, of the children of Jeshua [and] Joab, two thousand eight hundred and twelve .
+<sup>6</sup> The children of Pahathmoab, of the children of Jeshua [and] Joab, two thousand eight hundred and twelve.
 <sup>7</sup> The children of Elam, a thousand two hundred fifty and four.
 <sup>8</sup> The children of Zattu, nine hundred forty and five.
 <sup>9</sup> The children of Zaccai, seven hundred and threescore.